joeavanzato/LogBoost/README.md

 # log2geo

 log2geo is a command-line utility designed to enrich CSV files (primarily from Azure AD) with IP address ASN, Country and City information provided by MaxMind GeoLite2 DBs.
+It is also possible to perform live reverse-lookups via DNS to find any domains associated with the enriched IP address.

+While originally intended to support Azure exports, it is possible to use this to enrich any CSV data containing an IP address column to provide

 The tool is also capable of enriching reverse-mapped domain names for each IP address detected in the source files.
 It is also capable of parsing IIS/W3C log files.
 KV style logs is in the TODO list.